ministryofjustice/bootstrap-cfn/README.rst

 Project specific YAML file
 +++++++++++++++++++++++++++
 The YAML file below highlights what is possible with all the bootstrap-cfn features available to date.
 The minimum requirement is that it must contain an *ec2* block, you **do not** have to use RDS, S3 or ELB's.
+Block devices in EC2 block is non mandatory as well.
+If no block devices specified, default root device with 20GB space will be created.

 ::